-- Junction box for primary power connection (120v/1ph/60hz or 220v/1ph/50hz.) - Refrigerant piping connections, suction and liquid lines to remote condensing unit. - 24 volt control between ceiling fan-coil and remote condensing unit. - RJ9 control cable connection to the remote interface controller and optional remote sensors. - Drain line connection. - Optional humidifier connection
+- Junction box for primary power connection

+(120v/1ph/60hz or 220v/1ph/50hz.)

+- Refrigerant piping connections, suction and liquid lines to remote condensing unit.

+- 24 volt control between ceiling fan-coil and remote condensing unit.

+- RJ9 control cable connection to the remote interface controller and optional remote sensors.

+- Drain line connection.

+- Optional humidifier connection

-When installing the Wine Guardian wine wall ceiling system it's important to understand the orientation of the unit, where the supply and return are located in relation to the connection points and how that will affect the wine room when installed.
+When installing the Wine Guardian ceiling system it's important to understand the orientation of the unit, where the supply and return are located in relation to the connection points and how that will affect the wine room when installed.
 As an example, when installing within a glass enclosure you may not want the cold air blowing directly onto the glass therefore determining the correct orientation for supply/return is extremely important.
 Also, utility connections are at one end of the unit ONLY so understanding where those connections are to be made is important.

+The below photo shows the mounting flange attached directly to the joists for illustration purposes ONLY.
 The mounting flange MUST be installed after the sheetrock or ceiling face material has been installed.

 Ceiling joists are normally either 12" (31 cm) on-center or 16" (41 cm) on-center.
 This means that the center of individual wooden joists are either a consistent 12" (31 cm) or a consistent 16" (41 cm) apart from each other.
-The Wine Guardian steel mounting flange will fit comfortably between 12" (31 cm) on-center ceiling joists only.
-Additional framing will be required when 16" on center joists are present.
+The Wine Guardian galvanized steel mounting flange will fit comfortably between 12" (31 cm) or 16" (41 cm) on-center ceiling joists and allow you to attach to either configuration.